- Home

 How it works

 HER2 (human epidermal growth factor receptor 2) is a protein that causes cancer cells to grow.
-If you have HER2 positive advanced stomach or gastro-oesophageal junction cancer, you may be given a targeted therapy drug called trastuzumab.
-This drug destroys the HER2 positive cancer cells or slows their growth.
-Trastuzumab is given with chemotherapy every three weeks through a drip into a vein.
+If you have HER2-positive advanced stomach or gastro-oesophageal junction cancer, you may be given a targeted therapy drug called trastuzumab.
+This drug destroys the HER2-positive cancer cells or slows their growth.
+Trastuzumab is given with chemotherapy every 2–3 weeks through a drip into a vein.

 Another targeted therapy drug called ramucirumab aims to reduce the blood supply to a tumour to slow or stop its growth.
-It has been approved to treat advanced stomach or gastro-oesophageal junction cancer that has not responded to chemotherapy.
+It has been approved to treat advanced stomach or gastro-oesophageal junction cancer that has not responded to chemotherapy, but is not subsidised by the Pharmaceutical Benefits Scheme (PBS).

 Side effects of targeted therapy

 You may be able to access other new drugs to treat stomach cancer through clinical trials.
-Talk to your doctor about the latest development ere are any suitable clinical trials for you.
+Talk to your doctor about the latest developments and whether there are any suitable clinical trials for you.

 → READ MORE: Immunotherapy for stomach cancer